CyrusKashef/BK_Randomizer/README.md

 * ROM file must be a Banjo-Kazooie ROM v1.0 NTSC (.z64).
 Other formats are currently not supported.
 Randomizer may work on top of other BK mods, but not guaranteed.
 * All numbers must be positive integers, including seeds.
 * Python Files, Folders, and GZIP.EXE must be in their original locations with the BK ROM in the main folder.
-* While the processes are running, if Mumbo says there is an error, take a screenshot of the error, generate the randomizer setting code, and send the screenshot, the randomizer setting code, and the seed to GiantJigglypuff3.
+* **While the processes are running, if Mumbo says there is an error, take a screenshot of the error, generate the randomizer setting code, and send the screenshot, the randomizer setting code, and the seed to GiantJigglypuff3.
+Link to the BK Rando Discord server at the bottom**

 ### Potential Softlocks
 * When turning on the 'Potential Softlock' features, the game may be put into a state where a collectable cannot be reached or the game cannot be progressed without resetting.